hythm7/Pakku/README.md

 <b>Options:</b> Specific to <b>search</b> command

-count < number > → number of dists to be returned details          → list details of dist
+count < number > → Number of dists to be returned details          → Details of dist
 </pre>